When Is a Minor Injury Not a Minor Injury?

 The first two categories that we use to define wounds are acute and chronic.
 When you have a sudden accident, it is considered an acute wound.
 Some examples would be shoulder dislocations or ankle injuries.
 When you have a sudden onset of pain especially in the hips and swelling, it is a telltale sign of an acute wound Likewise, if you abruptly find that you have lost your range of movement and you can’t do your normal everyday activities, that is a sign of an acute wound.

 Meanwhile, if you are dealing with a wound that gradually gets worse over time and you aren’t quite sure of when it started, you likely have a chronic injury.
 These types of chronic injuries often come from long-term overuse, repeated stress, or ongoing wear and tear on a particular part of your body.
-As you age, they becomes more common.
-Similarly, athletes who push their bodies to their limits and those who work in jobs requiring redundant movements are more prone to dealing with these sports injuries like tennis elbow and torn meniscus.
+As you age, they become more common.
+Similarly, athletes who push their bodies to their limits and those who work in jobs requiring redundant movements are more prone to dealing with sports injuries like tennis elbow and torn meniscus.

 Looking for orthopaedic treatment?
 Check out our tennis elbow treatment page or talk to a torn meniscus treatment specialist today!